How to Use a Sunscreen Applicator

 • Slip on protective clothing

-• Slop on SPF 50+ broad-spectrum sunscreen
+• Slop on SPF 50 or SPF 50+ broad-spectrum sunscreen

 • Slap on a sun-safe hat